kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/tracing-sampling-test.md

 - Standard deployment of OpenTelemetry Helm Chart version 0.22.1
 - As receivers, standard Jaeger, Zipkin, and OTLP configured
 - As processor, only a memory limiter processor with standard configuration
-- As exporter only log/info and/or NOP exporter to keep impact of OpenTelemetry as low as possible
+- As exporter, only log/info and/or NOP exporter to keep impact of OpenTelemetry as low as possible
 - No any additional extensions

 ### Sampling App Deployment